manuqudos/IP-Pig-Dice/README.md

 ## Description

-* This is a project that allows the user to answer questions from a multiple choice questions provided.
-Its purpose is to allow the examined the freedom to choose the answers to the questions.
+* This is a project app that allows the user to roll dice and get scores.
+Its purpose is to allow the application of dice rolls in web games.

 ## Setup/Installation Requirements